Obituary of Gilbert W. Butson

 Both Gilbert and Phyllis loved golfing.
 They were part of the group that developed Kingsway Country Club.
 In his later years, Gilbert golfed at Kingsgate with Friday and Saturday morning leagues.
 Gilbert last golfed six holes at Kingsgate three months before his death.
 The most recent highlight of his life was an honor flight to Washington, DC.
 He was escorted by his son, Gary, out of the Fort Myers airport.

 Gilbert is survived by his children, Gilbert and Patricia Butson of Goodyear, AZ, Gary and Reitha Butson of North Port, Gail Gilletti of Port Charlotte, Gregory of Eastport, ME, and Gerryl and David Cindric of St. Petersburg, FL.
-He is dearly missed and will also be missed by his brother Alvin of Warren, MI, and his grandchildren and great grandchildren – Tracy and Todd Davis with Cayden and Cassidy, Steven and Brittany Cindric with Elliot, Lauren Cindric, Tate Cindric, Jeffrey Butson, Leslie and Scot Ikeda with Rei, Amy and Joel Bass with Addy and Callan, and Kerry Butson.To send flowers to the family of Gilbert Butson, please visit Tribute Store
+He is dearly missed and will also be missed by his brother Alvin of Warren, MI, and his grandchildren and great grandchildren – Tracy and Todd Davis with Cayden and Cassidy, Steven and Brittany Cindric with Elliot, Lauren Cindric, Tate Cindric, Jeffrey Butson, Leslie and Scot Ikeda with Rei, Amy and Joel Bass with Addy and Callan, and Kerry Butson.To send flowers to the family or plant a tree in memory of Gilbert Butson, please visit Tribute Store